bballdave025/nyquist-text-existence/prereg_thinking/preregistration_starter_ideas.md

 For Image B:

 1. At native resolution, stroke-scale structure corresponding to writing is recoverable.
-2. Under routine downsampling or compression consistent with common archival (ChatGPT, Keep? and Computer Vision) workflows, the same region becomes undecidable with respect to text existence.
+2. Under routine downsampling or compression consistent with common archival (CG, Keep? and Computer Vision) workflows, the same region becomes undecidable with respect to text existence.
 3. The transition is attributable to sampling decisions alone and persists across model classes and human observers.

 ### Falsification criterion